hpcaitech/Open-Sora/docs/report_03.md

 - [Evaluation](#evaluation)
 - [Sequence parallelism](#sequence-parallelism)

-In Open-Sora 1.2 release, we train a 1.1B models on >20M data, supporting 0s~15s, 144p to 720p, various aspect ratios video generation.
+In Open-Sora 1.2 release, we train a 1.1B models on >20M data, with training cost 35k H100 GPU hours, supporting 0s~15s, 144p to 720p, various aspect ratios video generation.
 Our configurations is listed below.
 Following our 1.1 version, Open-Sora 1.2 can also do image-to-video generation and video extension.

 |      | image | 2s  | 4s  | 8s  | 16s |
 | ---- | ----- | --- | --- | --- | --- |